NASA Astronauts Complete Year’s Fifth Spacewalk at Station

-Category: Space Hits: 3NASA astronauts (from left) Victor Glover and Michael Hopkins conducted their third spacewalk together on Saturday morning.
+Category: Space Hits: 7NASA astronauts (from left) Victor Glover and Michael Hopkins conducted their third spacewalk together on Saturday morning.

 NASA astronauts Victor Glover and Michael Hopkins concluded their spacewalk at 3:01 p.m.
 EST, after 6 hours and 47 minutes.
 In the fifth spacewalk of the year outside the International Space Station, the two astronauts successfully completed tasks to service the station’s cooling system and communications gear.